 Guidelines:

 It is the policy of Florida SouthWestern State College to provide a method for employees to register complaints or problems concerning working conditions, the interpretation or application of policies and procedures, disciplinary action, or any other matters related to their employment.
+Concerns regarding protected class harassment and discrimination will be handled following Florida SouthWestern State College Operating Procedure 05-0107, Unlawful Harassment, Discrimination and Retaliation Complaint Procedure.

 At all times during the complaint process, the College reserves the right to investigate, pursue, and otherwise take appropriate action with respect to any concerns or allegations that may come to its attention on the basis of facts and evidence available.
 The College has a legal responsibility to investigate any complaint to its satisfaction.
 Those who report incidents that a College official determines likely to be a violation of policy, procedure or law should understand that their allegations may be investigated on behalf of all College employees whether or not they personally choose to pursue a complaint.